Brandon12200/ClassroomBridge/README.md

 5. **Slow Page Loading**
    - Check your internet connection.
    - If the issue persists, it may be due to large class sizes or complex module content.
-Consider optimizing your content or contacting the system administrator for assistance.
+Consider optimizing your content.

 6. **Browser Compatibility Issues**
    - Ensure you're using a supported, up-to-date web browser.
    - Clear your browser cache and cookies.
    - Try accessing the platform in an incognito/private browsing window.

-If you encounter persistent issues not covered here, please contact the ClassroomBridge support team for further assistance.

 ## 12. Performance Considerations